1) Local Cuisine

 4) You’ll Need A Car

 Although many world cities have decent public transportation, if you want to get around efficiently in Texas, a car is your best bet.
 There are also many must-see locations that are too far away from each other to walk to, so driving will be easier for you.
-Also, car rental companies usually have a better deal if you rent for a week or more.
+Texas does have some train travel coverage even if you travel without a car.

 If you plan on going to Texas, make sure to look up the best places to visit and where they are located in relation to each other.
 This will help you pick out which locations are within driving distance from each other, and therefore worth planning your trip around.